 When should you give feedback:

-- Different activities may require different sorts of feedback – verbal, written, one off, regular
+- Different activities may require different sorts of feedback – verbal, written, one off or regular.

 So, what sort of feedback is required?